tommybobbins/refactored-waddle/README.md

 - Billing Account Viewer (roles/billing.viewer).
 Link billing account cost, information and transactions.
 - roles/iam.roleAdmin - provides access to all custom roles in the project.

+While the Billing Account User role gives you the permission to link projects to the billing account, you still need to use it in combination with another role on a project level like the Project Creator so you can successfully link a project to a billing account.

 Cloud Audit Logs
 ================
 All Admin Activity is recoreded.